microsoft/testfx/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve MSTest
+about: Create a bug report to help us improve Microsoft.Testing.Platform and MSTest
 labels: [bug, need-triage]
 ---